Fabi019/IntelligentTB/README.md

 The taskbar will only be hidden when the current window intersects with it.
 Otherwise the taskbar is shown like normal.
 Inspired by [SmartTaskbar](https://github.com/ChanpleCai/SmartTaskbar).
 Written completely using native Win32 API.
-The binary itself is only 20 KB in size and uses about 1 MB of memory while running.
+The binary itself is only ~10 KB in size and uses about 1 MB of memory while running.
+It is entirely self contained and doesn't require any CRT installed.

 Tested on: Windows 11 23H2 (22631.2048)